The first launch of the Challenger Space Shuttle in 1983.

 From the 1950s until the mid-’80s, Digital Check was heavily involved (under various company names) in cameras, projectors, and microfilm – which was falling into quick decline as computers and digital storage became a more practical replacement.
 Around the same time, modern fax machines were just beginning to emerge, and a company by the name of Federal Express put a big bet down on them in 1984 with a new service called Zapmail.

-FedEx’s big idea was that, since it already possessed a very popular overnight document-delivery business, its customers would be excited to be able to have important papers delivered even faster – a matter of hours to anywhere in the country.
+FedEx’s big idea was that, since it already possessed a very popular overnight document-delivery business, its customers would be excited to be able to have important papers delivered even faster – a matter of hours to anywhere in the world.
 Fax machines of the time were far too expensive to be practical for individuals and most businesses, but a company like FedEx could put one in each of its offices and offer faxing as a walk-in service.
-At $3.50 per page, it wasn’t cheap, but it still had advantages over transporting the physical paper around the country.
+At $3.50 per page, it wasn’t cheap, but over long distances, it could be done much faster than transporting the physical paper around.

 Zapmail started out with big plans, but without a satellite relay, was outcompeted by commercial faxes.

 But Zapmail ran into trouble quickly: Customers were slow to adopt the service, and the telecommunications networks of the time were often not fast or reliable enough to handle high-speed data transmission.
 FedEx planned to solve the problem by launching its own satellite to serve as a relay.
 But when the Challenger incident grounded the Space Shuttle fleet indefinitely, that possibility vanished.
-Without a satellite, and with over-the-counter fax machines quickly becoming competitive, FedEx shut down the service later that same year and sold the equipment for parts.
+Without a satellite relay, and with over-the-counter fax machines quickly becoming more competitive on price, FedEx shut down the Zapmail service later that same year and sold the equipment for parts.

-In a twist of irony, the first paying customer for the VisionShape VS1000 scanner was the Cerritos, CA, office of Federal Express.
+In a twist of irony, the first paying customer for the VS1000 was the Cerritos, CA, office of Federal Express.